21 Computer Science (CS) CV Examples For 2026

 Work briefcase

 From software development to a systems architect, as long as you work with computers, you can include it.
-But don’t just stop at mentioning roles; quantify the results of your contributions.
+But don’t just stop at mentioning jobs; quantify the results of your contributions.
 A few examples include:

 • Tested 9 software features before release, reducing recurring user complaints by 22% within one quarter.